cameronneylon/barcelona-declaration-website/content/conference_2025_bologna.md

 <hr class="small">
 {{< /rawhtml >}}

-We invite to the Workshop Citations and Open Scholarly Metadata (WOOC) researchers, scholarly publishers, funders, policy makers, institutions, and open citations advocates, interested in the widespread adoption of practises for creation, sharing, reuse and improvement of open scholarly metadata.

-This year edition of the workshop will gravitate around the following theme:
-***"Open Access of Research Information"***

-In particular, the first day will be dedicated to the **Bologna Meeting on Open Research Information**, to encourage discussion between the signatories and supporters of the Barcelona Declaration and other interested bodies and collaboratively orient the common roadmap, thus allowing the articulation of the outcomes that have recently been discussed during the [Paris Conference on Open Research Information](/conference_2024_paris).
+The first day of the meeting will be dedicated to the **Bologna Meeting on Open Research Information**.
+It aims to encourage discussion between the signatories and supporters of the Barcelona Declaration and other interested participants.

-The second day will be dedicated to **invited contributions, presentations and a poster session** selected among the participants in the call for contributions on the workshop theme.
+The second day of the meeting will be dedicated to *invited contributions, presentations and a poster session** on the topic of open scholarly metadata (comparable to previous editions of WOOC).

+The day dedicated to the Barcelona Declaration will have a workshop-like character and will be focused on the [actions in the roadmap](https://doi.org/10.5281/zenodo.14054244) that were collectively put together during the [Paris Conference on Open Research Information](/conference_2024_paris).
+It will also be an opportunity for the working groups that are currently being set up to present their plans and discuss these with other participants.

-**Participation to both days of WOOC 2025 is open to everyone**.
-In particular OpenCitations and the WOOC organizing committee aim to welcome the signatories and supporters of the Barcelona Declaration, and anyone interested in Open Research Information in an interactive event that aspires to encourage the incubation of ideas to strategically orienting the development of practices in open research information.
+Participation in both days of WOOC2025 is open to everyone.
+The aim is to welcome the signatories and supporters of the Barcelona Declaration, and anyone interested in open research information, in an interactive event that aspires to encourage the incubation of ideas to strategically orient the development of open research information practices.

 {{< rawhtml >}}